branded-hustlers/LVL-100s_OOP/polymorphism/README.md

 Instructions for running my code:

-Creat three different classes with the same method(move()) and showed that it can be used for all three classees
+Create three different classes with the same method(move()) and show that it can be used for all three classes.